Welcome to the Shopping ads Policy centre

 The information reflected in this policy is not intended to be legal advice and we expect all merchants and partners to comply with the local laws for any region their ads target, including local requirements that may differ from this HFSS food and beverage policy.

 We want to deliver ads that are engaging for users without being annoying or difficult to interact with, so we've developed editorial requirements to help keep your ads appealing to users.
 We've also specified technical requirements to help users and advertisers get the most out of the variety of ad formats that we offer.

-In order to provide a quality user experience, Google requires that all Shopping ads meet high professional and editorial standards.
+In order to provide a quality customer experience, Google requires that all Shopping ads meet high professional and editorial standards.
 We only allow promotions that are clear and professional in appearance.
-These ads should lead users to products and landing pages that are relevant, useful and easy to interact with.
+These ads should lead customers to products and landing pages that are relevant, useful and easy to interact with.